Need More Information?

 Who is eligible for a tutorial?

 All non-native English-speaking students from the College of Arts and Sciences (undergraduate and graduate), as well as IBS, are eligible for a tutorial, but space is limited so tutorials are allocated on the basis of need.
-To request a tutorial, email Program Administrator Shelby Speer, or simply stop by her office in Rabb Graduate Center Room 340 to complete a Tutor Request Form.
+To request a tutorial, email the Program Administrator, Rachel Newman, or simply complete the online ELP Tutor Request Form.
 The office in generally open Monday through Friday, from 9:00 am to 5:00 pm.
 Please note that we do not offer tutorials to Heller students at the present time.

 Who are the tutors?